Andromache

 I designed a bespoke 16.4 channel sound system for the in-the-round configuration of the Theatre Centre in Toronto and responded to the actors’ performances and to the set design by creating a kind of composed, site-specific sound installation within which the play took place.

-Because Graham wanted more or less continuous sound, I needed to find a way to produce sound that would have a strong presence but not interfere with the actors’ voices.
-At the time I was becoming interested in using only very high and very low frequencies of sound, with nothing in the mid-range; this seemed an ideal starting point, since the human voice occupies the middle of the frequency range.
+Because the director wanted more or less continuous sound, I needed to find sounds that would have a strong presence, yet not interfere with the actors’ voices.
+At the time, I was becoming interested in using only very high and very low frequencies of sound, with nothing in the mid-range; this seemed an ideal starting point, since the human voice occupies the middle of the frequency range.
 Afterwards, I continued to explore the use of high and low frequencies in a site-specific gallery context through a series of installations in London (see Installation no 1 for high and low frequencies, Installation no 2 and Installation no 3).
 This series will continue to develop.

 Arsinée Khanjian as Andromache